-Update CHANGES.txt with the changes since the last release.
-Make sure the URL to the JIRA points to the proper location which lists fixes for this release.
-Adjust the version in all the POM files appropriately.
+Next, adjust the version in all the POM files appropriately.
 If you are making a release candidate, you must remove the -SNAPSHOT label from all versions in all pom.xml files.
 If you are running this receipe to publish a snapshot, you must keep the -SNAPSHOT suffix on the hbase version.
 The Versions Maven Plugin can be of use here.
-To set a version in all the many poms of the hbase multi-module project, use a command like the following:
+To set a version in all the many poms of the hbase multimodule project, use a command like the following:

+'''

-\$ mvn clean org.codehaus.mojo:versions-maven-plugin:2.5:set -DnewVersion=1.5.0
+$ mvn clean org.codehaus.mojo:versions-maven-plugin:2.5:set -DnewVersion=2.1.0

+-SNAPSHOTD

+'''

 Make sure all versions in poms are changed!
-Checkin the CHANGES.txt and any maven version changes.
+Checkin the CHANGES.md, RELEASENOTES.md, and any maven version changes.

-2. Update the documentation.
+Update the documentation.

 Update the documentation under src/main/asciidoc.
 This usually involves copying the latest from master branch and making version-particular adjustments to suit this release candidate version.
+Commit your changes.

-3. Clean the checkout dir
+Clean the checkout dir